Siva24081994/Final_Project_Sentiment_Analysis/README.md

 ### 3. Deploy the Application

- SSH into the EC2 instance.
+ SSH (secure shell) into the EC2 instance.

  Download the model and app.py from S3.